szmpns/HackTheBox-Writeups/Machines/GreenHorn/README.md

 #### Disclaimer

-When something is not working for you, pay attention to the directories form when you execute scripts or create files.
+When something is not working for you, pay attention to the directories from which you execute scripts or create files.

 In the **Netcat** tab we have a shell.